Azure/terraform-azurerm-avm-ptn-vnetgateway/README.md

   - `sku` - (Optional) The SKU of the Public IP Address.
 Possible values are Basic or Standard.
 Defaults to Standard.
   - `tags` - (Optional) A mapping of tags to assign to the resource.
   - `zones` - (Optional) The list of availability zones for the Public IP Address.
-  - `edge_zone` - (Optional) The edge zone for the Public IP Address.
-Only supported for AZ SKUs.
+  - `edge_zone` - (Optional) Specifies the Edge Zone within the Azure Region where this Public IP should exist.
+Changing this forces a new Public IP to be created.
   - `ddos_protection_mode` - (Optional) The DDoS protection mode of the Public IP Address.
 Possible values are Disabled, Enabled or VirtualNetworkInherited.
 Defaults to VirtualNetworkInherited.
   - `ddos_protection_plan_id` - (Optional) The ID of the DDoS protection plan for the Public IP Address.
   - `domain_name_label` - (Optional) The domain name label for the Public IP Address.